daaain/cohousing/index.md

 If you're interested to hear more, sign up to our newsletter using the link in the top right corner.

+Though this is *very* speculative, we're aiming at a 10-20 flat development and have target price ranges of: 1 bed £175-275k / 2 bed £225-325k / 3 bed £275-375k in mind, depending on the type of funding and amount of grants we can raise.

 ----

 ## Our founding principles